HSCI 131. Health and Society (3)

 HSCI 336.
 Health Aspects of Drug Use (3)

 Prerequisite: Completion of the lower division writing requirement.
 In-depth analysis of the factors and problems related to the use and misuse of drugs and their effect on the health and welfare of the individual, family and society.
-(Available for General Education, Lifelong Learning.)
+(Available for General Education, B5 Scientific Inquiry and Quantitative Reasoning or E Lifelong Learning.)
+(WI)

 HSCI 337.
 Nutrition and Health (3)

-Preparatory: Completion of the lower division writing requirement.
+Prerequisite: Completion of the lower division writing requirement.
 Fundamentals of nutrition, emphasizing practices and problems related to consumer and health.
 Credit not allowed for both HSCI 337 and FCS 207.
-(Available for General Education, Lifelong Learning.)
+(Available for General Education, B5 Scientific Inquiry and Quantitative Reasoning or E Lifelong Learning.)
+(WI)

 HSCI 345.
 Public Health Issues (3)